 In addition to obligations under the Australian Aged Care Act 1997, aged care facilities in NSW are required to notify gastroenteritis in an institution among people of any age, and food borne illness in 2 or more related cases, to their local Public Health Unit (PHU).
-Notifying the NSW Department of Health of such an outbreak is obligatory for Chief Executive Officers of hospitals, aged care facilities and other institutions (or their delegates) of hospitals and nursing homes and medical practitioners, and is recommended for hostels: NSW Department of Health.
-Notification of Diseases under the Public Health Act 1991 Policy Directive 2005_359: Notification of Infectious Diseases under the NSW Public Health Act 2010.
+Notifying NSW Health of such an outbreak is obligatory for Chief Executive Officers of hospitals, aged care facilities and other institutions (or their delegates) and medical practitioners.
+Notification of Diseases is under the NSW Public Health Act 2010, Information Bulletin IB2013_010.

 See Contact details for Public Health Units.